Airport Advisory Board reveals grand opening attendance estimates, wel...

 The Airport Advisory Board reviewed its grand opening for the Cape Girardeau Regional Airport’s new terminal and welcomed a new member to the committee Tuesday, Oct.
 8, at the Cape Girardeau Regional Airport terminal.

-Cape Girardeau Regional Airport Manager JoJo Stuart said around 150 people attended the grand opening of the new terminal.
+Cape Girardeau Regional Airport manager JoJo Stuart said around 150 people attended the grand opening of the new terminal.
 He said a few things on a “punch list” still need to be done to the facility.

 Stuart said there were some issues with signage at the terminal, but KCI Construction is addressing it.